nodeontrain/nodeontrain.xyz/tuts/layout_links.md

 </div>
 {% endhighlight %}

-The other place with links is the footer partial, _footer.html.erb, which has links for the About and Contact pages
+The other place with links is the footer `public/partials/layouts/_footer.html.erb`, which has links for the About and Contact pages

 {% highlight html %}
 <small>